TheRealSheBoss/COVID-19-MODELLING/README.md

 12.The class was assigned to a variabe covid, after the COVID_19 parameter had been passed, the animate function was called.
 And the simulation appeared

-**EXPLORATORY DATA ANALYSIS**
-1. Users are permitted to enter any dataset of their choice in .csv format
-2. There are six functions, each would independently generate a graph or chart when called
-3. A data profile of the dataset could be generated: (a profile is a set of statistics that describe how often and how long parts of a program are executed)
-4. There are no comparisons contained in this class...

-**GRAPHS**
-1. A variety of graphs would be generated from the functions in the class
-2. Like the EDA, users are free to select their input data
-3. The Boxplot function was written independently in order to prevent errors in the general class, in which functions were required to have two variables

 **DATA GENERATION**
 The data is pre-processed, cleaned and stored in the users desired path.